 In this article, we’ll focus on 5 taxonomies related to the product data in your ecommerce processes, their purpose and key best practices for maintaining them:

 A navigation taxonomy is used on an ecommerce site and is primarily focused on findability.
-The primary product taxonomy is usually organized by is-ness, but there are possibilities of secondary taxonomies allowing for additional organizing principles such as application, industry or persona based taxonomies.
+The primary product taxonomy is usually organized by is-ness, but there are possibilities of secondary taxonomies, allowing for additional organizing principles such as application, industry, or persona-based taxonomies.

-Each of these taxonomies have a clear purpose and organizing methodology.
+Each of these taxonomies has a clear purpose and organizing methodology.
 They each support the business in different ways and have their own importance.
-The design, development, and application of these business critical taxonomies requires uniquely specialized skill sets.
-Our team of information science specialists are ready to jump in to assist.
-Contact us to learn how we can help.
+The design, development, and application of these business-critical taxonomies requires unique approaches to ensure that taxonomies are correctly optimized.

 Is it Better to Buy or Build Your Taxonomy?